Pristina: An Airport Too Far

 “Sir.”
-Jackson told Clark, formally.
+Jackson finally said, with cold formality.
 “I will not start World War Three for you.”

-Jackson informed a stunned Clark that he would be contacting his superiors, and picked up the phone.
+He informed a stunned Clark that he would be contacting his superiors and picked up the phone.

 The last roll

-Jackson immediately rang Sir Charles Guthrie, Chief of the British Defence Staff, and outlined the ground intelligence and the discussion that had just taken place between himself and Clark.
-Jackson told Guthrie he would resign before ordering an attack on Pristina airport.
+The person Jackson called was Sir Charles Guthrie, Chief of the British Defence Staff.
+As Clark listened on, Jackson outlined to Sir Charles the ground intelligence and recounted the discussion that had just taken place between himself and Clark.

-“I must say Wes,” Guthrie told Clark, “I agree with Mike, and so does Hugh.”
+“I must say Wes,” Sir Charles told Clark directly, “I agree with Mike, and so does Hugh.”

 This threw Clark off guard.
-Hugh Shelton was the Chairman of the Join Chiefs of Staff — Clarks own boss.
+Hugh Shelton was the Chairman of the US Joint Chiefs of Staff — Clarks own boss.
 Flustered, Clark asked Jackson to leave the room so he could ring Shelton directly.